yssource/rhai/README.md

 let mut engine = Engine::new();

-// Define a function in a script and load it into the Engine. engine.consume(true,        // pass true to 'retain_functions' otherwise these functions
+// Define a function in a script and load it into the Engine.
+// Pass true to 'retain_functions' otherwise these functions will be cleared at the end of consume() engine.consume(true,
+    r"
-    r"                      //   will be cleared at the end of consume() fn hello(x, y) {    // a function with two parameters: String and i64 x.len() + y     //   returning i64
+        // a function with two parameters: String and i64 fn hello(x, y) {
+            x.len() + y
         }

-        fn hello(x) {       // functions can be overloaded: this one takes only one parameter x * 2           //   returning i64
+        // functions can be overloaded: this one takes only one parameter fn hello(x) {
+            x * 2
         }
     ")?;